 You have 2 options once you purchase your high tunnel; hire a crew to build it for you in a day or 2, or build it yourself.
 There were some crews that we could have hired, but all several hours away and expensive.
 We chose to build it ourselves.
 If you have any construction experience at all, you can build your own high tunnel.

 The largest amount of time was spent on leveling the site for the high tunnel, mainly due to our hilly location.
 We chose our melon patch to use as our high tunnel spot.
-It looked relatively flat (we have rolling hills all over our property, flat is relative), but once we got the laser level out, we realized that we needed to build up one side by quite a bit.
+It looked relatively flat (we have rolling hills all over our property, flat is relative), but once we got the laser level out, we found that we needed to build up one side by quite a bit.
 We added 2 hydrants inside the high tunnel at this time since we were moving dirt anyway.

 Travis and I worked on the high tunnel for around 4 weeks, about 4 hours a day, 5 days a week.
 The 2 of us were able to do it all with a couple of exceptions; setting the braces and putting the plastic over the top of the high tunnel.
 My father in law came to help set the braces.
-We could have done it with 2 people, but having a third person made that task easier.
+It could have been done with 2 people, but having a third person made the task easier.
 Putting the plastic over the top of the high tunnel is definitely the time to enlist friends and neighbors to help you.
 Choose a calm evening to put the plastic on the top, and recruit at least 6 people to help hold and secure the plastic.

 Remember that there is a deadline!
 You are reimbursed when you finish within the time frame and pass the inspection.
 If you follow the instructions on how to build the high tunnel, you will pass the inspection.
 We found the process very easy to follow.